Leverage Your Network In Your Job Search

 Repost from a BLOG done in April 2013 in honor of a presentation I am giving this week to HiredTexas.

 Your network has untold power.
 Just ask Doug Rietz.
 Doug and I met recently when I hosted an event in Albuquerque to discuss entrepreneurship and it’s impact on the state’s economy.
 Doug had recently learned he was about to be laid off from VMware, a virtualization software company.
-Doug, a sales professional didn’t seem worried.
+But Doug, a sales professional, didn’t seem worried.
 What he did seem was confident and sure about his future.
 I instantly liked that about him.

 Despite the recent news of the impending layoff Doug didn’t seem at all concerned.
 He was confident that he would find a company that would allow him to continue living in the area and would provide him with the same flexibility he’d enjoyed at VMware.
 He had only begun his job search but seemed extremely confident for a man living in a state with a 6.6% unemployment rate.

 Doug did what most people fail to do when faced with a similar situation, he reached out to his network.
 80% of all jobs are never advertised.
 60% of all jobs landed are landed because someone knows someone.
 All that’s to say your network, especially when facing a career transition, becomes critical in locating your next position.
 In fact, your network already likely knows where you can find your next job.
 Of course that’s only true if you’ve kept in touch and continue build the relationships you’ve created within your network.
-In speaking with Doug, it was clear he had.
+In speaking with Doug, it was clear Doug did all that.

 Congratulations on the new job Doug.
 I’ll enjoy hearing about your company the next time we meet at Kelly’s for a beer and nachos!